o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

    The `tangent` and `bitangent` properties are needed to determine the direction of the lighting.

+We can initalize and use these properties of our surface later to define the lighting.

 ## Edit the pixel shader
 Now let's integrate the surface, initalize the values, and prepare for our custom lighting.

 1. Open `EvaluateSixPointSurface.azsli`, which contains the `EvaluateSixPointSurface` function that we call in `SixPointLighting_ForwardPass.azsl`. `EvaluateSixPointSurface` is very similar to `EvaluateStandardSurface`, but many of the properties' definitions are simplified for our case.
 We have two main changes to make: use the correct UV for our current frame and initialize all the new properties that we added to our six point surface.
-2. Find the *Base Color* section.
+1. Find the *Base Color* section.
 Here we are using the base color's UV to find the base color, but we want to use the current frame's.
 Replace the initalization for `sampledColor` with a new initialization using `sixPointUv`:
    ```hlsl
    float2 baseColorUv = uv[MaterialSrg::m_baseColorMapUvIndex];
    float2 sixPointUv = GetUvForCurrentFrame(baseColorUv);
    float3 sampledColor = GetBaseColorInput(MaterialSrg::m_baseColorMap, MaterialSrg::m_sampler, sixPointUv, MaterialSrg::m_baseColor.rgb, o_baseColor_useTexture);
    float3 baseColor = BlendBaseColor(sampledColor, MaterialSrg::m_baseColor.rgb, MaterialSrg::m_baseColorFactor, o_baseColorTextureBlendMode, o_baseColor_useTexture);
    ```
-3. Find the *Specular* section.
+1. Find the *Specular* section.
 This is where we will initialize our new properties we added to our custom surface.
-4. Recall that we had six properties for the six directions of light that we are supporting, but that we have two options for lightmaps.
+1. Recall that we had six properties for the six directions of light that we are supporting, but that we have two options for lightmaps.
 We will need to handle both options and set the properties accordingly:
    ```hlsl
    if(o_sixPointTexturePackMode == SixPointTexturePackMode::TpLftRtBt_FrBck)
    {